ab-noori/OnlineBookStore/README.md

-# shopingland
+# Online Book Store
 Small light Online Book Store.
-Go to the link https://ab-noori.github.io/shoppingland/ to see the project.
+Go to the link https://ab-noori.github.io/OnlineBookStore/ to see the project.